Blue-green algae blooms

 “When in doubt, best keep out”

-Have you come across a lake with a swampy odor or split pea-soup appearance?
-If so, it is possible the lake had a blue-green algae bloom.
+Have you come across a lake that looks like it has spilled green paint on it or has a split pea-soup appearance?
+If so, it is possible the lake has a blue-green algae bloom.
 Blue-green algae, also known as cyanobacteria, are a natural part of our freshwater systems, but these algae blooms can become harmful to people and pets.

 What if I suspect a blue-green algae bloom?

-If you suspect a blue-green algae bloom email pictures of the suspected bloom to firstname.lastname@example.org.
-For more information on harmful algae blooms, you can also call the Minnesota Pollution Control Agency at 651-757-2822 or 800-657-3864.
-In addition, report human health effects to the Minnesota Department of Health (MDH) Foodborne and Waterborne Illness Hotline at 1-877-366-3455.
-For health questions, citizens can contact MDH’s Waterborne Diseases Unit at 651-201-5414 or visit the MDH’s Harmful Algal Bloom web page.
+- Report human health effects to the Minnesota Department of Health (MDH) Foodborne and Waterborne Illness Hotline at 1-877-366-3455.
+For health questions, citizens can contact MDH’s Waterborne Diseases Unit at 651-201-5414 or visit the MDH’s Harmful Algal Bloom webpage.